Why Trading Account, Profit And Loss Statement, And Balance Sheet Are Important In Business

 After calculating gross profit, the next step is preparing the Profit and Loss Account.

-It records indirect expenses such as:
+The account records expenses such as:

 • Salaries and wages